Tucker29/hello-world/English_1.md

 # suspicious === dubious, skeptical.
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
 # Janpanese culture of Kaizan.  #Single minute principle.
+## 2019.

 ## 2019.4.1
 graffiti:
 knit:
 cost: 具体实物的价格.
 fee: 支付给某人的费用.
+roster: a list or plan showing turns of duty or leave for individual or group in a organization.
+formidable: every team which comes into playoffs is formidable.
+each and every player __on SKT's roster__ carry immense potential, I want to help them __unleash__ that potential during the playoffs.